DreamOfTheRedChamber/system-design-interviews/README.md

 ## Front end <a id="frontend"></a>
-### Minification <a id="frontend-minification"></a>
-* Javascript and CSS:
-	- Tools: YUI compressor, Google closure
-* HTML:
-	- Whereas CSS and Javascript are usually static files, HTML is often generated on-the-fly by assembling fragments of markup using a back-end scripting language.
-Although the percentage decrease in size may be lower for HTML documents, the cumulative effect over the length of the user's session is often greater thann that for CSS and Javascript.
-* Images:
-	- Using the JPEG format for photography and GIF and PNG for everything else.
-	- SVG uses XML to describe an image in terms of geometrical shapes.
-The fact that they must be parsed and rendered by the browser raises its own performance considerations.

 ### DNS <a id="frontend-dns"></a>
 * Resolve domain name to IP address
 * The process: When a user enters a URL into the browser's address bar, the first step is for the browser to resolve the hostname to an IP address, a task that it delegates to the operating system.
 At this stage, the operating system has a couple of choices.